meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-powe_parts_assembled2.jpg](_figures/pcb-powe_parts_assembled2.jpg)

-After the functionality of the board has been verified, the copper side of the PCB can / is shielded using hot glue to prevent corrosion and improve its longevity.
+After the functionality of the board was verified, the copper side of the PCB was shielded using hot glue to prevent corrosion and improve its longevity.

 The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, are located within the following folder :